asapdotid/dcc-traefik-cf-https/README.md

 ## Author Information

-This Docker Compose Traefik was created in 2022 by [Asapdotid](https://github.com/asapdotid).
+This Docker Compose Traefik was created in 2022 by [Asapdotid](https://github.com/asapdotid) for [Wilopo Crago](https://wilopocargo.com/)